Stratio/Spark-MongoDB/doc/src/site/sphinx/First_Steps.rst

 All splitKey parameters are optionals.

-    * splitKey: Field to split for.
+    splitKey: Field to split for.

-    * splitSize: Max size of each chunk in MB.
+    splitSize: Max size of each chunk in MB.

-If you want to use explicit bounds you will have to use these parameters:
+If you want to use explicit boundaries to choose what data get from MongoDB, you will have to use these parameters:

-    * splitKeyType: Data type of splitKey field.
+    - splitKeyType: Data type of splitKey field.
 Next MongoDB types are supported:
         - "isoDate"
         - "int"
         - "long"
         - "double"
         - "string"

-    * splitKeyMin: Min value of the split in string format.
+    - splitKeyMin: Min value of the split in string format.

-    * splitKeyMax: Max value of the split in string format.
+    - splitKeyMax: Max value of the split in string format.

+    **Note:** Only data between boundaries would be available

 Examples